The-Balance-FFXIV/balance-static/content/encounters/p2s.md

 **Sewage Deluge**

 A heavy raidwide AoE that deals magic damage.
-Floods the arena, making the entire arena except for the raised platforms and drained areas inflict a Dropsy DoT to players who stand in the water.
+Floods the arena, making the entire arena except for the raised platforms and drained passages inflict a Dropsy DoT to players who stand in the water.
 In addition, one of the raised platforms will begin to overflow with water, killing any player who stands on it.

 **Spoken Cataract** and **Winged Cataract**